MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Name

 This is the name of the profile that will be displayed in the dropdown menu.
 This value is also used as the "title" to pass to the shell on startup.
-Some shells (like `bash`) may choose to ignore this initial value, while others (`cmd`, `powershell`) may use this value over the lifetime of the application.
+Some shells (like `bash`) may choose to ignore this initial value, while others (`Command Prompt`, `PowerShell`) may use this value over the lifetime of the application.
 This "title" behavior can be overridden by using `tabTitle`.

 **Property name:** `name`